 There are some special provisions.
 For example, living will directives do not apply if a patient is known to be pregnant.
 Also, the surrogate may authorize the withdrawal or withholding of artificial nutrition and hydration only under the following circumstances:

-- when the patient is permanently unconscious and the decision is consistent with an advance directive of the patient
+- When the patient is permanently unconscious and the decision is consistent with the patient’s living will directive

 Further, artificial nutrition and hydration must be provided if needed for comfort or pain relief.